gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-However, as there is not expected that the key-management DTLS connection will at all have any activity between completing the handshake, and the DTLS connection closing, there is unlikely that any error will occurr.
+However, as there is not expected that the key-management DTLS connection will at all have any activity between completing the handshake, and the DTLS connection closing, there is unlikely that any error will occur.

 # DTLS Considerations